Our International Project – in Meru, Kenya

 Over the years of this partnership, Dr Karambu Ringera has told us inspirational stories from the Amani children’s home, that she has built with help from outside organisations including some in the UK and USA.
 Amani means peace in Swahili, and the home is a peaceful place where there are currently 27 children living to carry on their studies (see the picture left of the children playing).
 The transformation of the barren rocky wasteland to the lush gardens and organic market garden is amazing.
 Karambu’s aim is to create a self-sufficent children’s home where produce is grown on site along with some farm animals.

 The St Albans Soroptimist Club has fundraised to put 4 girls through secondary education at boarding schools.
 Lizabeth is pictured below holding a child she is looking after, with her brother Vincent and their mother.
-Susan and Carol are pictured at the gates of the Amani Children’s home.
+Susan and Caroline are pictured at the gates of the Amani Children’s home – and also below in more recent photos – along with letters they have written thanking the Club.

 For more news items about the Club’s support for IPI follow the links below: